4.4 magnitude earthquake hits Myanmar - ExBulletin

 4.4 magnitude earthquake hits Myanmar

-Naypyidaw [Myanmar], June 22 (ANI): A 4.4-magnitude earthquake struck Yangon, Myanmar on Wednesday, around midnight, the National Center of Seismology (NCS) said.
-The quake occurred at 23:56:23 GMT.
+A 4.4-magnitude earthquake struck Yangon, Myanmar, on Wednesday, around midnight, the National Seismological Center said.
+The earthquake occurred at 23:56:23 GMT.
 Its depth has been reported at 25 km.

 |

-Note: (This story has not been edited by Devdiscourse staff and was automatically generated from a syndicated feed.)